Digital-Contraptions-Imaginarium/odi-gcloud-analysis/README.md

 ## cloudstore_dump.js command line tool

-The objective of the *cloudstore_dump.js* tool is to scrape CloudStore in order to:

-- support users into identifying and save to a machine-readable format relevant records, and
-- produce figures suitable to measure change in the portfolio of products in time

 ### Usage

     node cloudstore_dump.js <search keyword> [<search keyword ...>] --out <output CSV filename> [--cache <caching folder path>] [--total] [--tl <max no. of list requests to server per hour>] [--td <max no. of product details requests to server per hour>] [--quiet]